Baby Shower

 Baby in Bloom: See How This Expectant Mom Planned the Perfect Spring Baby Shower

-Like so many first-time moms during the pandemic, Steph Alleva Cornell had a virtual baby shower when she was pregnant with her son in 2020.
-So when she was (surprise!) pregnant a year later—this time with a baby girl—she knew she had to go all out on an in-person event to celebrate.
+Like so many first-time moms in 2020, Steph Alleva Cornell had a virtual baby shower when she was pregnant with her son during the pandemic.
+So when she found out she was pregnant again—this time with a baby girl—she knew she had to go all out on an in-person baby shower to celebrate.
+And a flower-inspired baby shower was the perfect theme to welcome her baby girl.
+“I’m a girly girl at heart,” said Steph, “and I was so excited to lean into that with my second pregnancy.
+I was due in the spring, which is my favorite season, so florals naturally became my inspiration for everything surrounding my daughter.”

-Here, Steph is sharing all the details from her gorgeous, floral-inspired spring baby shower—including how she planned (she starts early), budgeted, and sourced such beautiful details.
-Keep scrolling for more blooming baby shower theme inspiration.
+Here, Steph is sharing all the details from her gorgeous, floral-inspired spring baby shower—including how she planned (she starts early), budgeted, and sourced the extra-special details like floral centerpieces and creative desserts.
+Keep scrolling for all the “Baby in Bloom” baby shower theme inspiration you need.

 Name: Steph Alleva Cornell